 Then look here to evaluate the success over the last 10 trailing years of two of the most famous and 'successful' (???) living value stock pickers: Bill Miller Opportunity Fund (LGOAX) and Warren Buffet (BRK.A, Berkshire Hathaway series A stock).
 Both the fund and the stock interestingly do not distribute dividends, which the depicted cheap & large & successful Vanguard SP500 ETF (VOO) however does.
 These ETFs dividends are not included in the chart, so VOO is even more successful (and Bill Miller and W.B. even less so) than the chart could tell.

 (sidenote: Warren Buffet himself concludes that something like VOO is the right vehicle for most investors.
 Integrity.)

-Do you still feel, You can realistically be a successful 'stock picker' over long-term measured against an appropriate stock index when the mentioned 2 'role models' with all their professional research resources and staff fail to do exactly that ?
+Do you still feel, You can realistically be a successful 'stock picker' over long-term measured against an appropriate stock index when the mentioned 2 'role models' with all their professional research resources and staff fail to do, at least consistently, exactly that ?

 Walter Benjamin: "...
 The storm irresistibly propels him into the future to which his back is turned, while the pile of debris before him grows skyward.
 This storm is what we call progress."

-What You lose in absolute terms over the years with only 1% or 1.5 % annual fees (as typical currently with unit trusts/mutual funds) You can see here.
-Think !:
+What You lose over years with only 1.0 - 1.5 % annual fees (as currently with unit trusts/mutual funds):

 There are some great answers here, so I'll just link to this: